ZigEmbeddedGroup/.github/GUIDELINES.md

 ZEG uses the regular [Zig Style Guide](https://ziglang.org/documentation/master/#Style-Guide), but derives when it comes to function naming:

 - Function in ZEG code are `snake_case`.
+- Types are still PascalCase, but when there is an abbreviation it is kept uppercase, and uses underscores to separate it from other components in the name

 ```zig
 const namespace_name = @import("dir_name/file_name.zig");